 H.R.
-2730 simply governs the relations between two agencies under the OSH Act: OSHA and OSHRC.
-The OSH Act confers rule-making and prosecutorial authority on OSHA, but places a special limitation on the exercise of that authority in terms of an independent review of OSHA's citations and assessments by OSHRC.
-The OSH Act makes clear that with respect to contested citations, OSHRC is specifically authorized to affirm, vacate, or modify either the citation or the proposed penalty.2 Since the OSH Act provides that all citations, whether contested or not, become enforceable only as final orders of the Commission, the Committee finds no basis for OSHA's position that deference should be given to its interpretations of law, rather than that of OSHRC.
+741 simply governs the relations between two agencies under the OSH Act: OSHA and OSHRC.
+The OSH Act confers rulemaking and prosecutorial authority on OSHA, but places a special limitation on the exercise of that authority by providing for an independent review of OSHA's citations and assessments by OSHRC.
+The OSH Act makes clear that with respect to contested citations, OSHRC is specifically authorized to affirm, vacate, or modify either the citation or the proposed penalty.3 Since the OSH Act provides that all citations, whether contested or not, become enforceable only as final orders of the Commission, the Committee finds no basis for OSHA's position that deference should be given to its interpretations of law, rather than that of OSHRC.
 To the contrary, by way of H.R.
-2730, the Committee affirms the original intent of Congress-that OSHRC was to decide cases without regard to OSHA's views-by statutorily requiring that reviewing courts grant deference to OSHRC, not OSHA, on questions of law, so long as OSHRC's interpretation is reasonable.
+741, the Committee affirms the original intent of Congress-that OSHRC was to decide cases without regard to OSHA's views-by statutorily requiring that reviewing courts grant to OSHRC, not OSHA, on questions of law, so long as OSHRC's interpretation is reasonable.